WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Introduction

 A GraphQL API enables clients to construct queries in order retrieve data.
-The queries that can be constructed is defined by the API server in the form of a GraphQL schema, this acts a contract between the server and the client.
+The queries are defined by the API server in the form of a GraphQL schema, this acts a contract between the server and the client.

-Depending the data required the `search` API supports 3 types of queries :
+Depending on the data required the `search` API supports 3 types of queries :

-    1. **taskDetails** - This is used for retrieving/analyzing Contact / Task related data also represented as Contact Session Records (CSRs) and Contact Activity Records(CARs) in analyzer.
+    1. **taskDetails** - This is used for retrieving/analyzing Task (or Contact) related data.
+In analyzer this is represented as  Contact Session Records (CSRs) and Contact Activity Records (CARs).

-    2. **agentSession** - This is used for retrieving/analyzing Agent related data also represented as Agent Session Records (ASRs) and Agent Activity Records (AARs) in analyzer.
+    2. **agentSession** - This is used for retrieving/analyzing Agent related data.
+In analyzer this is represented as Agent Session Records (ASRs) and Agent Activity Records (AARs).

     3. **taskLegDetails** - This is used for retrieving/analyzing data related to Queues also represented as Queue Based Records or Call-Leg-Record (CLRs).

 The queries formed using these types can be broadly categorized into 2 operations

-1. **Fetching Raw Data** - Fetching individual records stored such as CSRs, ASRs, CARs etc, clients can define filter data and paginate.
-In SQL terminology this operation is analogous to  `SELECT id, channelType FROM task WHERE channelType='telephony'`
+1. **Fetching Raw Data** - Fetching individual records stored such as CSRs, ASRs, CARs etc. with the ability to filter on data apply pagination to get more records.
+In SQL terminology this operation is analogous to

+    `SELECT id, channelType FROM task WHERE channelType='telephony'`

-2. **Aggregations** - Performing aggregation operations on fields of records with  support for group-bys, filtering and pagination.
-In SQL terminology this operation is analogous to `SELECT COUNT(id), MAX(totalDuration) FROM task WHERE channelType='telephony' GROUP BY teamId, siteId`
+2. **Aggregations** - Performing aggregation operations on record fields with support for group-bys, filtering and pagination.
+In SQL terminology this operation is analogous to

+   `SELECT COUNT(id), MAX(totalDuration) FROM task WHERE channelType='telephony' GROUP BY teamId, siteId`

-   The following sections define each type in detail.
+The following sections describe each query and supported operations in detail

 > [!TIP]
 >